vsoch/lessons/README.md

 Is there a topic you'd like to see?
 Please [post an issue](https://www.github.com/vsoch/lessons/issues) For a list of current questions we aim to answer, see the [questions](questions.md) page.

-**under development**

-We are putting this together and will have content up shortly!
-Thank you!

- -  *the robots*

 ## Credits
  - [CloudCannon](https://github.com/CloudCannon/base-jekyll-template) for the beautiful template to start from!